-Ex Premier League and England footballer Gary Charles, fought alcohol dependency issues.
+Ex-Premier League and England footballer Gary Charles fought alcohol dependency issues.
 He has said that binge drinking was a form of escape for him.
 He was never comfortable with the limelight that came along with his football career.

-He said: “Alcohol and addiction are coping mechanisms people use to numb pain, their thoughts, troubles and as a distraction from all of that.
+He said: “Alcohol and addiction are coping mechanisms people use to numb the pain, their thoughts, troubles and as a distraction from all of that.

-“During my career I was in denial of my drinking problem because I could go weeks, months, even years without a drink, but then I’d go on destructive benders for days at a time.”
+“During my career, I was in denial of my drinking problem because I could go weeks, months, even years without a drink, but then I’d go on destructive benders for days at a time.”

 How coronavirus has made things worse

-The impacts of financial strain, job insecurity and the isolating lockdown due to the coronavirus crisis are likely to have put more people in jeopardy of mental health risk in general and in relation to their drinking or drug use.
+The impacts of financial strain, job insecurity, and the isolating lockdown due to the coronavirus crisis are likely to have put more people in jeopardy of mental health risk in general and in relation to their drinking or drug use.

 Mike Delaney is an addiction therapist who overcame drink and drug issues himself.